Spaceginner/MagicPrompt-awebui/README.md

-# MagicPrompt-awebui
+# MagicPrompt script for AUTO1111's WebUI
-User script for AUTOMATIC111's SD WebUI that integrates MagicPrompt
+User script for AUTOMATIC1111's SD WebUI that integrates MagicPrompt

 ## About